Selenite-GEOS/docs/src/content/docs/advanced-interface/code-editor.md

 It provides you with a smart auto complete, as well as a smart hover which contains descriptions and links to relevant parts of GEOS Docs.

-Selenite also includes an integration between this code editor and the graoh editor, which you can read more about in the next section.
+Selenite also includes an integration between this code editor and the graph editor, which you can read more about in the next section.
 (TODO: Add link)

 ## Commands
 Several commands are available.
 Commands are actions that you can trigger either with a button, a context menu or a keyboard shortcut.
 Note that some commands may become unavailable based on the context (example: (Live Preview)[TODO]).